Exploring Nature. Inspiring Science.

 FAQ

-WE ARE RECRUITING VOLUNTEERS FOR THE 2025 PROGRAM!
+WE ARE RECRUITING VOLUNTEERS FOR THE 2026 PROGRAM!

 REGISTER FOR A TRAINING WORKSHOP TO GET STARTED

 The training workshops are conducted at Lacawac Sanctuary and are free of charge.
-We kindly suggest a $50 donation for new kits and a $15 donation for kit refills.
+We kindly suggest a voluntary $50 donation for new kits and a $15 donation for kit refills.
 Donations help offset the cost of sample analysis and can be made here (direct donation to PLEON Citizen Science) or sent to Lacawac Sanctuary.

-If you are already a monitoring volunteer, please feel free to attend a workshop as a refresher on sampling methodology and to connect with other volunteers.
+If you are already a monitoring volunteer, feel free to attend a workshop as a refresher on sampling methodology and to connect with other volunteers.

-Lacawac's Environmental Education Center
+Environmental Education Center & Heron Pond

 Picture